brink182/cfg-loader/trunk/Source/README-CFG.txt

 #     unlock     # access the unlock password dialog immediately
 #     sort       # switch to next sort
 #     filter     # access filter menu
+#     priiloader # access Priiloader via magic word Daco
+#     wii_menu   # get Priiloader to launch Wii Menu via magic word Pune
+#     <magic word> # is a 4 letter magic word for Priiloader
+#     <Channel ID> # is a 4 letter channel ID in upper case to launch
 #   X, Y, Z, C, L & R can also be optionally targetted to emulate one of the buttons
 #   on the Wiimote (A, B, 1, 2, -, +, Home).
 This emulation will function everywhere.
 #